 14. Meet the Fokkens (Ouwehoeren, 2011)

-Remarkable documentary about a 70-year old identical twins who have been working in Amsterdam’s Red Light District over 50 years.
+Ouwehoere is a remarkable documentary about a 70-year old identical twins who have been working in Amsterdam’s Red Light District over 50 years.
 Louise is retired, but Martine still sits behind the window and receives customers.
-The women cheerfully, with a typical loud Amsterdam sense of humor, share their funny stories but at the heart lies a dramatic story of abuse, violence and exploitation.
+The women cheerfully, with a typical loud Amsterdam sense of humor, share their funny stories.
+But at the heart lies a dramatic story of abuse, violence and exploitation.
 The documentary was a huge success, playing a several of the larger cinemas in The Netherlands and abroad.

 15 The Fault in our stars